1972 Houston Astros season

 The 1972 Houston Astros season was the 11th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their eighth as the Astros, 11th in the National League (NL), fourth in the NL West division, and eighth at The Astrodome.
-The Astros entered the season with a 79–83 record, tied for fourth place, and 11 games behind the division-champion San Francisco Giants.
+The Astros ended the season with a 79–83 record, tied for fourth place, and 11 games behind the division-champion San Francisco Giants.

-The first players' strike in league history occurred from April 1–13, which resulted in nine games being cancelled for Houston.
-On April 15, Don Wilson made his second Opening Day start for the Astros, who hosted San Francisco, but were shut out, 5–0.
+The first players' strike in league history occurred on April 1–13, which resulted in nine games being cancelled for Houston.
+On April 15, Don Wilson made his second Opening Day start for the Astros, who hosted San Francisco.
+They were shut out by the score of 5–0.

-Three managers led the club for the 1972 season: Harry Walker, Salty Parker for one game on an interim basis, and Leo Durocher, who was installed as Walker's permanent replacement.
-Each represented the fourth, fifth and sixth managers for Houston, with Walker having been the longest-serving (708 games) in franchise history at the time.
-The Astros' first round draft pick in the amateur draft was outfielder Steve Englishbey, at ninth overall.
+Three managers led the club during the 1972 season: Harry Walker, Salty Parker for one game, and Leo Durocher, who was installed as Walker's permanent replacement.
+Each represented the fourth, fifth and sixth managers for Houston, with Walker having been the longest-serving manager (708 games) in franchise history.
+The Astros' first-round draft pick in the amateur draft that year was outfielder Steve Englishbey, at ninth overall.
 They also selected Jim Crawford in the 14th round.

 Center fielder César Cedeño and first baseman Lee May represented the Astros at the MLB All-Star Game.
 It was the first career selection for Cedeño and third for May.
 On August 2, Cedeño became the first player in franchise history to hit for the cycle, leading a 10–1 win over the Cincinnati Reds at The Astrodome.
 This was the first of two cycles that Cedeño hit as a member of the Astros.
-He also became the second major leaguer to produce a 20–50 season, following Lou Brock in 1967.
+He also became the second major leaguer to join the 20–50 club, following Lou Brock in 1967.

-The Astros concluded the season with a record of 84–69—their first-ever winning season to also set the franchise record for wins—in second place in the NL West, 10 1/2 games behind the division-champion and NL pennant-winning Reds, and just a percentage point ahead of the Los Angeles Dodgers.
+The Astros concluded that season with a record of 84–69—their first-ever winning season.
+They also set the franchise record for wins—in second place in the NL West, 10 1/2 games behind the division-champion and NL pennant-winning Reds, and just a percentage point ahead of the Los Angeles Dodgers.
 It also represented the highest positional finish and fewest games back of first place for the Astros at the time.
 The next time the Astros finished as high as second place was in 1979, which was also when they set their next club record for wins.

-Following the season, Cedeño (first selection) and Doug Rader (third) each earned Gold Glove Awards.
+Following the season, Cedeño (first selection) and Doug Rader (third selection) each earned Gold Glove Awards.
 This was the first time the Astros had more than one Gold Glove Award winner in the same season.